jeffkaufman/nomic/README.md

 # nomic

-To join the game, make a pull request to add your github username to players/.
+To join the game, make a pull request to add your a file with your github username as it's name to players/.
+The file should contain the number 10.
 Then ping Jeff so you can be added to the repo collaborators.

 Once you're playing, propose rule changes by making pull requests.